About the Marbled Tree Frog

 Tropical rainforest and flooded lowland forest

-The Marbled Tree Frog is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Marbled Tree Frog is currently classified as Least Concern on the IUCN Red List.

 Currently classified as Least Concern by the IUCN, Dendropsophus marmoratus faces localized threats from habitat loss due to deforestation, agricultural expansion, and pollution.
 However, its broad range and adaptability mitigate large-scale population declines.
 Climate change, which may alter rainfall patterns and the availability of breeding sites, poses a potential long-term threat.
 The species is not targeted by the pet trade and is not known to be susceptible to chytridiomycosis at significant levels, unlike some other amphibians in the region.